pnp/blog/content/post/power-platform-extensibility/Dataverse.md

 Custom  API is a **newer** way to define custom  messages, offering developers better capabilities to create their own  messages.

 Using  Microsoft Dataverse [business  events](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/business-events), you can create a custom API without a plug-in to pass data about  an event that other subscribers respond to.
-In other cases you'll combine a custom API with a plug-in to define some operation that is delegated to  Dataverse to compute and return the result.A **plug-in that implements** the main operation for a custom API is subject to the **2 minute time limit** to complete execution.
+In other cases you'll combine a custom API with a plug-in to define some operation that is delegated to  Dataverse to compute and return the result.
+A **plug-in that implements** the main operation for a custom API is subject to the **2 minute time limit** to complete execution.

 They  can be used **on demand by the apps and flows**,  the data changes done in the** custom API  plug-in** are **transactional**.
 See [Custom Processing Step Type](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/custom-api#select-a-custom-processing-step-type) for guidance on defining how can your custom API be  executed.